IanChristopherTandog/Web-based-Appointment-System-with-Inquiry-for-Minell-s-Hair-Nail-and-Lashes-Salon/README.md

 Dashboard with insights into appointments, inquiries, and customer interactions.

-User management with role-based access (admin vs. client).
+User management with role-based access (admin, stylist, client).

 Appointment monitoring with integrated calendar view.